paypal/PPExtensions/README.md

 - **PPMagics** - Set of magics to simplify access to different storage systems and tableau.
 - **Github Integration** - A jupyter extension to integrate notebooks with github.
 This extension simplifies version controlling, sharing and resolving merge conflicts of notebooks.
 - **Notebooks Scheduling** - A jupyter extension to productionalize the notebooks development environment.
-This extension enables scheduling notebooks with help of [airflow](https://airflow.apache.org/).
+This extension enables scheduling notebooks with help of [Apache Airflow](https://airflow.apache.org/).
 - **Config UI** - A simple UI built to change the configurations of different extensions like PPMagic, [sparkmagic](https://github.com/jupyter-incubator/sparkmagic) ..etc.